 Embrace the opportunity to help others in emergency medical situations with a career that is both challenging and rewarding.
-If you’ve been searching for a Paramedic training program, there is no better time than now to start your journey and train to become a Paramedic!
-Beginning your EMT-Paramedic training at Dorsey College could help you take the next step in your career.
+If you’ve been searching for a Paramedic training program, Dorsey College’s program could help you take the next step in your career.

 Paramedics typically perform skills such as intravenous access, endotracheal intubation, cardiac monitoring, and electrical therapy, medication administration, pleural decompression, and emergency airway access.
 Having the opportunity to strengthen these skills and techniques during paramedic school could give you the confidence and competitive edge you may need if you become an Emergency Medical Technician-Paramedic.

-The Paramedic training program offered at Dorsey College covers topics that will be vital to your career as an EMT Paramedic.
+The paramedic classes offered at Dorsey College covers topics that will be vital to your career as an EMT-Paramedic.
 Listed below are some topics covered in our paramedic classes in Michigan:

 - Patient assessment